khum08/flask-test/README.md

 # flask-test
-This is flask basic project.
+This is a flask basic project.

 # Library in use
 - flask